 POA Forms: Fees and Execution in New Jersey

 The fees for filing a POA document vary depending on the county.
-For example, Morris County charges $30 for the first page and $10 each for each additional page.
-There is also a $6 indexing fee per name if there are over five names in the document.
+For example, in Morris County, many recorded documents are $30 for the first page and $10 per additional page, with an indexing fee of $6 per name in excess of five.

-A New Jersey Power of Attorney is immediately effective after it has been acknowledged, signed, and notarized.
-It does not have to be filed with the county clerk to be effective.
+A New Jersey financial POA is effective once it is signed and acknowledged, unless the document says it becomes effective upon incapacity (a ‘springing’ POA).
+It does not have to be filed with the county clerk to be valid.
 The principal and their attorney can distribute copies of the POA to their financial institutions to show that the agent/s may be able to act on the principal’s behalf.

 While it is possible for you to create your own power of attorney form, having an estate planning lawyer guide you in drafting these documents may be a better idea.
 A skilled lawyer may be able to give you important legal advice and help you avoid costly mistakes.